 The AJA speed test for example allows you to set the format, resolution and file size to be simulated during the test (see image above).
 Additionally, it lets you distinguish between copying a big single file vs. a file sequence, which is one of the major factors to consider.

-It can be the case that speed tests have been performed simulating the copy of one large (movie) file, however during the actual job on set, file sequences have to be copied (one file per frame).
-In these cases the actual speed copying file sequences can be significantly lower than the speed during testing with one large file.
-For the system it makes a big difference whether one large file of 5 GB or 3000 single files adding up to 5 GB have to be copied.
+It can be the case that speed tests have been performed simulating the copy of one large (movie) file.
+However, during the actual job on set, file sequences have to be copied (one file per frame).
+In these cases, the actual speed of copying file sequences can be significantly lower than the speed during testing with one large file.
+For the system, it makes a big difference whether one large file of 5 GB or 3000 single files adding up to 5 GB have to be copied.

 For this reason, in order to get results that you can rely on, it is important to configure the details of a speed test to be close to your actual scenario.

 While the speed test gives you some reliable results when you configure it correctly, there are certainly other factors that can influence your actual copy speed, and that should therefore be kept in mind.
 Let’s take a closer look below.